- About Us

 ADHD affects millions of children and adults.
 Like many disorders of Executive Function, the severity of a child’s symptoms can range from mild to severe.

 Some children display ADHD symptoms as early as age three.
 But in general, most symptoms will appear by 3rd or 4th grade when learning to read changes to reading to learn.

 Your child might not be hyperactive, but he may have a difficult time focusing in school and at home.
 He might be full of impulsive energy, but not particularly inattentive.
 Then again he may display some mix of both – the most common.

 You might read this list and think that a lot of it sounds like “normal kid stuff.”
 But ADHD symptoms are different.
 They seem weird and often make people uncomfortable.
 That is why the right type of assessment is so crucial.

 Because ADHD and Executive Function Disorders can continue into adulthood, getting a correct diagnosis is essential.
-The ability to pay attention and learn depends upon the strong vision and listening skills.
+The ability to pay attention and learn depends upon strong vision and listening skills.
 It also depends on having a mature sensory processing system.

 If you’re worried about ADHD in your child, we’re here to help.